sharetribe/flex-docs/src/docs/howto-migrations/migrating-from-outside-sharetribe/index.md

 - You have a marketplace operating outside the Sharetribe ecosystem
-- You know you want to transfer your marketplace users and listings to your Flex marketplace.
-If you’d prefer to re-start your community in Flex, then a migration is not needed.
+- You know you want to transfer your marketplace users and listings to your Sharetribe marketplace.
+If you’d prefer to re-start your community in Sharetribe, then a migration is not needed.
-- You have started developing with Flex
+- You have started developing with Sharetribe or configured your no-code settings to get started with a no-code Sharetribe marketplace.

 You will work with Sharetribe’s engineers to complete your migration.
-If you're planning to migrate your data to Flex, you should always start the process with a test migration to your dev environment, and ensure everything looks correct there, before doing a live migration.
+If you're planning to migrate your data to Sharetribe, you should always start the process with a test migration to your dev environment, and ensure everything looks correct there, before doing a live migration.
 If you want to initiate the (test or live) migration process, you should email flex-support@sharetribe.com with the subject “Migrating from outside Sharetribe”.
-Please include your Flex organization (your organization is displayed in your [Console](https://flex-console.sharetribe.com/) in the top right corner).
+Please include your Sharetribe organization (your organization is displayed in your [Console](https://flex-console.sharetribe.com/) in the top right corner).

 ## Intermediary data